 - LUNCH/SOLO – we value taking some time for ourselves each day – after lunch, campers spend some time napping, reading a book, or laying back and watching the clouds

 - UNSTRUCTURED FREE PLAY – campers spend time each day playing by their own rules in a pre-defined area where they learn how to negotiate rules, engage in creative play, and have fun with friends

-- END OF DAY DEBRIEF – the day always ends around the imaginary fire, singing songs, processing the day’s highlights and transitioning to the day end
+- SUNSET CIRCLE – the day always ends around the imaginary fire, singing songs, processing the day’s highlights and transitioning to the day end

 Skill of the week: Orienteering

 You are here and you belong here!
 An introduction to all things Trail Blazers.
 Let’s explore our park as a team and learn about the different ways we can navigate towards adventure.
 There’s 526 acres to discover, so let’s do it together!

 Week 2 (July 5 – July 9):